processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Only boolean, integer and string values are supported; lists are not supported.

+- **conversejs\_plugins**: `[Filename]`
+List of additional local files to include as scripts in the homepage.
+Please make sure those files are available in the path specified in `conversejs_resources` option, in subdirectory `plugins/`.
+If using the public Converse client, then `"libsignal"` gets replaced with the URL of the public library.
+The default value is `[]`.

 - **conversejs\_resources**: `Path`
 <!-- md:version added in [22.05](../../archive/22.05/index.md) -->
  Local path to the Converse